How Will My Feet Change During Pregnancy?

 Changes in joint mobility

 You can expect laxity/looseness of your foot and ankle joints of the foot and ankle, which can cause instability.
 Weight gain can worsen the instability.
 These changes, along with changes to the curvature of the back, can also lead to alterations in gait (the way you walk) as you progress through pregnancy.
 You may walk with your legs further apart to maintain balance.
-Some foot conditions that may result from joint laxity, including bunions and flat feet, may continue to progress and remain symptomatic after pregnancy.
+Some foot conditions that may result from joint laxity, including bunions and flat feet, may get worse during pregnancy.
 Talk to a foot and ankle orthopaedic surgeon if you have concerns.

 Calf swelling, cramping, and pain